GingertronMk1/gingertronmk1.github.io/cvs/dev.md

 - GitHub
 - IntelliJ

-In addition to the projects I worked on as part of my degree (which can be found under the *Time* repository in the GitHub link above) I am also a contributor to the Nottingham New Theatre History Project, mostly in a data entry role.
+In addition to the projects I worked on as part of my degree I am also a contributor to the Nottingham New Theatre History Project, in a predominantly data entry role.
 As well as this I created a website designed to show statistics and information about the links between actors at the Nottingham New Theatre, using JavaScript and the d3 library.

-For my Master's dissertation (in the *Dissertation* repository in the GitHub link above) I recreated the game *Frogger* using the Haskell functional programming language.
+For my Master's dissertation I recreated the game *Frogger* using the Haskell functional programming language.
 Within this I gathered requirements, created a development plan, and implemented an object-oriented approach in the functional language.
 I carried out user testing and adjusted various aspects of the game based upon feedback from the test subjects, as well as making use of the Travis CI suite.